logo

 Applied Behaviour Analysis (ABA)

-Applied Behaviour Analysis (ABA) is a collection of strategies and techniques derived from the science of learning.
-ABA is an evidence-based therapy (i.e. based on widely-accepted scientific research and clinical evidence) used to help a person learn socially-significant behaviours.
+Applied Behaviour Analysis (ABA) is a collection of teaching tools that therapists can use to help people learn new skills.
+These teaching tools can also be called strategies and techniques, and are derived from the science of learning.
+ABA is an evidence-based therapy (i.e. based on widely-accepted scientific research evidence and clinical evidence) that when used ethically and with consent can help a person learn socially-significant behaviours that can improve their quality of life through choice and independence.
 A socially-significant behaviour is a behaviour that when taught, will improve and enhance the quality of life of a person.
-Examples include learning to communicate, learning to share a toy or take turns while playing with friends, or learning to wash one’s hands after using the washroom.
+Examples include learning to communicate to express thoughts and feelings, learning to join friends in shared activities, or learning to wash one’s hands after using the washroom.
+Currently, we offer ABA to children ages 3-5 and 6-17.
+Children 3-5 are offered group therapy with one parent, and children 6-17 are offered individual therapy within a Combined SLP-ABA program.
+Parents are always welcome and encouraged to attend.
+Please book a Free Consultation for further details.

 Parent Training

-Our ABA Services include Parent Training at no additional cost.
-Parents attend treatment sessions and learn specific ABA strategies and techniques used to teach their child.
-We do this because we know that when parents are empowered and know how to help their children, everyone in their family benefits.
-In fact, research has found that treatment is more effective and longer lasting when parents and caregivers have been trained in the skills, strategies and techniques necessary to help their children.
-These are some of the things we help parents learn how to teach their children:
+Our ABA Services include Parent Training and Education at no additional cost.
+Parents are welcome and encouraged to attend treatment sessions to learn specific ABA strategies and techniques used to teach their child valuable skills.
+We offer parent training because we believe that parents are the first and most important teachers to their children, and that when parents are empowered and learn how to help their children, everyone in their family benefits.
+In fact, research has found that the effects of treatment are more effective and longer lasting when parents and caregivers have been trained in the skills, strategies and techniques necessary to help their children.
+These are some of the things we help parents learn to help teach their children:

 Communication Skills